Housefly feeding by liquefying food and sucking it up

 Houseflies are a genuine bioweapon, known to carry a range of pathogens including Salmonella, dysentery, cholera, typhoid and polio, even leprosy and anthrax, so there’s every reason to make sure flies are kept out of the house and well away from the kitchen.
 Fortunately, with a bit of knowledge, making sure your home is a fly free zone is fairly straight forward.

 Although the housefly is probably the most common fly you will find around your home, there are a number of fly species, including houseflies, collectively called filth flies.
-They get their name because the prefer to live, eat and breed around rotten organic matter – manure and garbage are much preferred!
-Of course, when they then land on your food or kitchen surfaces, they can transfer one of the many pathogens they carry.
+They get their name because they prefer to live, eat and breed around rotten organic matter – manure and garbage are much preferred!
+It’s therefore not surprising that they pick up a range of pathogens.
+Of course, when they then land on your food or kitchen surfaces, they can transfer one of the many pathogens they carry and cause illnesses and disease.

 There’s a reason Australia is home of the fly screen – there are lots of flies in Australia and fly screens work.
 But they need to be well fitted and be in good order (no holes or tears).
 Of course, a good fitting screen is only works if the doors are kept closed!

 Houseflies can fly long distances, so even if you eliminate breeding sites around your home, they can still fly in from the surrounding areas.
-Whilst ensuring your BBQ is 100% fly free is probably not realistic, there are a few fly products that can keep numbers in check:
+Whilst ensuring your entertaining areas are 100% fly free is probably not realistic, there are a few fly products that can be used to keep numbers in check:

 · Spraying the external walls of your home and other fly resting places with a long-lasting insecticide, such as PestXpert Pro Spray Outdoor Perimeter